 A 2017 study in the journal Cell Metabolism looked at how a man’s weight might affect the genetic information in his sperm.
 Researchers discovered that weight loss changed sperm cell DNA, and that research was corroborated in a mouse study published this October in the journal Diabetes.
 Researchers from Ohio State University Wexner Medical Center examined the offspring of sedentary mice and mice who were allowed to exercise freely.
 They found that even with a high-fat diet the mice that were allowed to exercise had offspring that were better able to manage their weight.
 Sedentary mouse-dads, on the other hand, had offspring with decreased metabolic health.

-Cell and mouse studies, to be sure.
-With all the limitations of non-human research.
+Granted these were studies done at the cellular level and in mice, with all the limitations of non-human research.
 But several studies suggest that overweight human parents are more likely to have overweight children, too.
 A 2011 study published in the International Journal of Obesity analyzed 3,000 two-parent families and found that the chances of a child becoming overweight quadrupled when a mother was normal weight and a father was overweight.
 A more contemporaneous study in 2018 looked at the BMIs of 2,000 randomly selected infants.
 Researched found that overweight fathers had “a small but significant and continuous impact on child’s postpartum growth.”

 The mechanisms for these outcomes make sense.
 According to a study recently published in the journal Pediatrics looking into the importance of recruiting dads into family health programs, fathers have a tendency to play in much more active and physical ways with their children.
 That highly physical play helps children regulate their weight.
 Also, when fathers are modeling appropriate dietary habits, children have a tendency to pick up on those habits.